-4 Performance
+3 Performance

-To assess the relative performance of the algorithms for discovering large itemsets, we performed several experiments on an IBM RS/6000 530H workstation with a CPU clock rate of 33 MHz, 64

-MB of main memory, and running AIX 3.2.
+To assess the relative performance of the algorithms for discovering large sets, we performed several experiments on an IBM RS/6000 530H workstation with a CPU clock rate of 33 MHz, 64 MB of main memory, and running AIX 3.2.
 The data resided in the AIX file system and was stored on a 2GB SCSI 3.5" drive, with measured sequential throughput of about 2 MB/second.

-We first give an overview of the AIS [AIS93b] and SETM [HS93] algorithms against which we compare the performance of the Apriori and AprioriTid algorithms.
+We first give an overview of the AIS [4] and SETM [13] algorithms against which we compare the performance of the Apriori and AprioriTid algorithms.
 We then describe the synthetic datasets used in the performance evaluation and show the performance results.
-Next, we show the performance results for three real-life datasets obtained from a retail and a direct mail company.
 Finally, we describe how the best performance features of Apriori and AprioriTid can be combined into an AprioriHybrid algorithm and demonstrate its scale-up properties.

-4.1 The AIS Algorithm
+3.1 The AIS Algorithm

-Figure 4 summarizes the essence of the AIS algorithm (see [AIS93b] for further details).
-Candidate itemsets are generated and counted on-the-fly as the database is scanned.
-After reading a transaction, it is determined which of the itemsets that were found to be large in the previous pass are contained in this transaction (step 5).
-New candidate itemsets are generated by extending these large itemsets with other items in the transaction (step 7).
+Candidate itemsets are generated and counted onthe-fly as the database is scanned.
+After reading a transaction, it is determined which of the itemsets that were found to be large in the previous pass are contained in this transaction.
+New candidate itemsets are generated by extending these large itemsets with other items in the transaction.
 A large itemset l is extended with only those items that are large and occur later in the lexicographic ordering of items than any of the items in l.
-The candidates generated from a transaction are added to the set of candidate itemsets maintained for the pass, or the counts of the corresponding entries are increased if they were created by an earlier transaction (step 9).
+The candidates generated from a transaction are added to the set of candidate itemsets maintained for the pass, or the counts of the corresponding entries are increased if they were created by an earlier transaction.
+See [4] for further details of the AIS algorithm.